Schizophragma hydrangeoides : planting, cultivation and care

 What is the difference between a Schizophragma and a climbing hydrangea?

 Schizophragma and Hydrangea are climbing plants of the same family.
-Their requirements and cultivation are similar.
+Their needs and cultivation are similar.
 The difference is primarily botanical.
-While the small greenish-white flowers of Hydrangea petiolaris are surrounded by pseudo-flowers (sterile flowers) made up of four petaloids, Schizophragma displays larger, solitary bracts that are elongated and tear-shaped, making flowering more spectacular.
-Schizophragma's bracts also retain a more defined appearance when dried and therefore remain decorative for longer.
+While the small greenish-white flowers of Hydrangea petiolaris are surrounded by pseudo-flowers (sterile flowers) composed of 4 petaloids, Schizophragma displays larger solitary bracts that are elongated and teardrop-shaped, which makes the flowering more spectacular.
+Schizophragma's bracts also retain a neater appearance once dried and therefore remain decorative for longer.

 - Subscribe!